The Netherlands

 Authority responsible for supervising

 - The probation service is responsible for administering and actually executing community service penalties.
-Coordinators have been appointed in each of the nineteen jurisdictions who canvass for workplaces where the penalty can be carried out.
+The assignment of workplaces where the penalty can be carried out is coordinated regionally by the probation service (which has currently 5 regions covering the whole country).

 Authority responsible in case of infringement